econtreras13/fitness_FinalProject/README.md

 Tech info:

 This app is built on the following:
-1. HTML
+1. HTML / CSS
-2. ReactJS
-3. NodeJS
+2. NodeJS
-4. Utilizes JSON data
+3. Utilizes JSON data
-5. AJAX
+4. AJAX

 For storing jsons, I used this online tool called myjson-